- Leonardo da Vinci

 Princeton Theological Seminary

-An interdisciplinary team at the Concepts and Cognition Lab at the University of California, Berkeley will conduct empirical and theoretical research on the nature of human understanding.
+An interdisciplinary team at the Concepts and Cognition Lab at the University of California, Berkeley are conducting empirical and theoretical research on the nature of human understanding.

 Guided by Prof. Tania Lombrozo, the research will involve postdocs in both psychology and philosophy.